rahuja123/NYU_DL_comp/README.md

 ## Competition Details:
   The dataset, of color images of size 96×96, that has the following structure:
-  • 512,000 unlabeled images,
+  - 512,000 unlabeled images
-  • 25,600 labeled training images (32 examples each for 800 classes),
+  - 25,600 labeled training images (32 examples each for 800 classes)
-  • 25,600 labeled validation images (32 examples each for 800 classes).
+  - 25,600 labeled validation images (32 examples each for 800 classes).

 ## Schedule:
   • 04/11 23:55: the first leaderboard submission deadline